 Two years ago, to raise awareness about the ministry and the need to support it, CHiPS launched Night Out.
 Rather than rent a venue and organize a gala, CHiPS staff and volunteers understood that outreach into the neighborhood itself was vital.
 “It’s a bigger outreach, we can create awareness with a younger audience, families and local diners,” said Denise Scaravella, CHiPS executive director.

 Some anchor restaurants have participated since Night Out began; and this time three new participants joined the list of restaurants: Al di La Trattoria, Stone Park and Pickle Shack.

 “At this event we have only 10 restaurants because we wanted to drive traffic to the owners,” Scaravella explained.
 Peter Endriss is the co-owner and head baker of Runner & Stone as well as a CHiPS board member.
 “Runner & Stone is a New American restaurant and bakery where we focus on seasonal, local, often organic ingredients and create breads, pastries, pastas and entrees pulling from many culinary traditions.”

 “There is no maximum number of guests one can bring.
 Participation consists only in going out to eat!
-The restaurants accepted guests as normal (based on each restaurant's normal capacity) and donated 15 percent of the day's revenue to CHiPS,” Endriss noted.
+The restaurants accepted guests as normal (based on each restaurant’s normal capacity) and donated 15 percent of the day’s revenue,” Endriss noted.